News and Events

 Detecting heart arrhythmias before they happen

-CiRA researchers use iPS cells to remodel Torsade de Pointes, a type of tachycardia.
+CiRA researchers use iPS cells to model Torsade de Pointes, a type of tachycardia.

 It is estimated that one drug will cost several billion dollars before it will be approved for sale to patients.
 Costs soar higher when a drug that is approved is withdrawn, as was the case for cisapride and flecainide, two drugs that were discovered to induce heart arrhythmias in patients.
 These unexpected effects were because none of the experiments done to test drug safety sufficiently recapitulated behavior in the human heart.
 Professor Jun Yamashita has reported a new human cell model made from iPS cells that may solve this problem.

 "Torsade de Pointes (TdP) are drug-induced lethal arrhythmias.
 They appear in electrocardiograms as twisted waves.
 Our three-dimensional (3D) cardiac sheets derived from iPS cells showed TdP when treated with cisapride and flecainide.
 No other human heart models does this," he said.

 The model is based on iPS cell differentiation protocols by the lab and bioengineering technology by collaborators at Tokyo Women's Medical University.